neoclient/neoclient/examples/cookie/README.md

-# examples/body
+# examples/cookie
-Example for a single body parameter
+Example for a single cookie parameter

 ## Start the Server
 ```console